 The school prefers not to administer any medication to children.
-If the school is to administer medication, it must be handled by administrative staff.
+If the school is to administer medication, it must be handled by trained staff.
 Teachers are annually trained to administer emergency medication that is kept with the class backpack.
 No medications will be administered without written parental permission and signed documentation from the child's health care professional.
 The parent must sign a medication authorization form stating the medicine to be given and the times at which it is to be administered by office staff and the length of time to be given.
-Parents must give the first dose of any medication; Will Smith Zoo School will administer additional doses while the child is checked into care.
 All medication must be in the original containers.